pwin/owlready2/README.rst

  - Perform automatic classification of classes and instances, using the HermiT reasoner.

+ - Tested up to 100 millions of RDF triples (but can potentially support more).

  - In addition, the quadstore is compatible with the RDFlib Pyton module, which can be used to perform SPARQL queries.

 Owlready has been created by Jean-Baptiste Lamy at the LIMICS reseach lab.